jkoick/Dora/src/content/how-it-works/-index.md

 ---
-title: "Pricing"
+title: "How It Works"
-meta_title: ""
+meta_title: "How It Works"
-description: "this is meta description"
+description: "Learn how our platform works and discover the process"
 draft: false

 pricing_compare: